llm-bomb-defense/llm-bomb-defense.github.io/README.md

-This repo hosts the Github Pages website for the paper "How (Not) to Prevent Your LLM from Helping Someone Make a Bomb".
+This repo hosts the Github Pages website for the paper "Making LLMs Not Help Make Bombs with LLM-based Transcript Classifiers".

 ## Development instructions